IQ Conversion Tools

 What is the methodology used to convert IQ Scores?

-Our conversion methodology relies on percentile matching.
-IQ scores follow a normal distribution, with a mean of 100 and standard deviations of 15 (most common) or 16 points.
-This allows for direct comparison of individual IQ scores to the general population.
-For standardized tests not specifically designed to measure IQ, such as the GRE, GMAT, LSAT, SAT, and others, we convert the raw test scores to corresponding percentiles (where available) and then map those percentiles to IQ percentiles based on the normal distribution of IQ scores.
-This approach ensures that our conversions are consistent and grounded in statistical data, providing reliable comparisons across a variety of standardized assessments.
+For standardized tests not specifically designed to measure IQ, such as the GRE, GMAT, LSAT, SAT, and others, we convert the raw test scores to corresponding percentiles (where available) and then map those percentiles to IQ percentiles based on the normal distribution of IQ scores, using a standard deviation of 15 points.

-How accurate are these conversions?
+How accurate are these conversions to IQ?

 IQ conversions from tests like the SAT, GRE, and LSAT provide a rough estimate but aren’t exact measures of intelligence.
 These exams test skills like reading and math, which relate to cognitive ability but don’t fully measure it.
 Factors such as test design, preparation, and individual strengths or weaknesses can also influence scores.
-Consequently, these conversions should be seen as general approximations rather than precise IQ scores.
-Research by Sternberg et al. (2019) supports this view, highlighting that standardized tests like the SAT often miss important reasoning skills needed in real-life and scientific settings, which are essential components of true cognitive ability.

 Why are there correlations between tests like the SAT, LSAT, GRE, and GMAT?

 Tests like the SAT, LSAT, GRE, and GMAT show similar results because they measure overlapping skills, such as critical thinking and reasoning, which are generally related to cognitive ability.
-Research by Pesta et al. (2019) shows that national IQ strongly correlates with average scores on these exams across countries.
-This suggests that underlying cognitive abilities help explain performance across different standardized tests, even after accounting for factors like language proficiency, educational systems, and socio-economic conditions.
+As a result, it’s natural to expect scores on these tests to be highly correlated.

 A reliable 100% adaptive online IQ Test.
 Get your IQ score immediately.